10 Best Fonts for Dyslexia

 10. OpenDyslexic

-OpenDyslexic is completely free and open-sourced.
+OpenDyslexic is entirely free and open-sourced.

 This is an example of OpenDyslexic font.